Important Information

 Weaning

 Weaning can be a difficult and daunting time.
-We are available for advice and information and have produced Weaning packs to help parents.
+We are available for advice and information and are able to support our parents with contacting professionals who can guide you on safe weaning.

 Physical Play

-We have excellent garden facilities with a wide range of equipment to help develop gross and fine motor skills in a safe and secure environment.
+We have a garden with a range of equipment to help develop gross and fine motor skills in a safe and secure environment.
 Children have several opportunities throughout the nursery session to access the garden in all weathers.

 Outings

 Exploring the outside environment is an essential part of learning new skills needed for everyday life.
-Knowing this we include visits and outings in our curriculum and this is planned within our monthly topics.
+Knowing this we include visits and outings in our curriculum.

 When planning trips we ensure that we exceed the recommended staffing ratio from Ofsted and encourage parents to come and join the fun!